Get started with Rebase API in a few simple steps:

 Step 1.
 Create a new site

 Create a solar site to forecast.
-You will need to provide some site parameters like location, capacity, etc. More information about the parameters for every type of site are provided in the site set-up guides and in the API Reference.
+You will need to provide some site parameters like location, capacity, etc. More information

 import requests